MKcoolguy/Matteo-Personal-Website/content/featured/HalcyonTheme/index.md

   - passport.js
 ---

-A web platform that offers users the opportunity to simulate real trading experiences in a multiplayer and competitive setting
+A web platform for multiplayer Figgie, a card game originally invented by Jane Street about trading and market making.